XPhyro/scripts/README.md

 # scripts

-This repository holds a collection of general and specific scripts, utilities and libraries for Unix-like operating systems.
-Almost all scripts are written in POSIX Shell, i.e. `sh`; and most non-script utilities and libraries are written in C.
+This repository holds a collection of over 300 scripts, utilities and libraries for Unix-like operating systems, written in the following languages:

+- Awk
+- Bash
+- C
+- C++
+- POSIX Shell
+- Perl
+- Python
+- Rust
+- execline

 ## Installation